mad-eye-moody/spotify-streaming-history-analysis/README.md

 Spotify provides several JSON files containing a variety of information about your account.
 This project focuses mainly on the streaming history files and the inferences file—the latter containing Spotify's insights into your consumer behavior.

+**Cleaning the data:**
 First, I used an online tool to convert the JSON files into Excel workbooks as I find it a more comfortable format to work with.
 Using the GetData feature available in Excel, I created another workbook containing a list of the artists and songs I'd engaged with arranged in descending order based on the total streaming time.
 To further refine the data, I eliminated the datapoints where the "msPlayed" value was less than 30,000 i.e. instances when I'd skipped the song within half a minute.

-With the help of this clean data, I created:
+**I visualised this clean data in the shape of:**
 1. Tables of my top ten artists as well as top ten songs with databars to show the number of hours streamed.
 2. A scatter plot of the variations in daily engagment representing the number of songs streamed daily.
 3. A line chart of the variability in artists and songs displaying the number of unique artists and songs streamed each month.
 4. An area chart representing my mothly listenership patterns.
 5. A column chart of the origin of Spotify's inferences about me.

+And how I transformed my Spotify streaming history into a symphony of data, notes, and insights.